petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Arbitrary section ==
 * Version 1.3
 	* Updateded determination of users ip.
-Now also detects right IP if Apache with nginx proxy is used.
+Now also detects right IP if the server is running Apache with nginx proxy.

 * Version 1.2.3
 	* Bugfix: HTTP Error messages didn't work properly